mohammadhz98/echox/website/content/middleware/rate-limiter.md

 ### Usage

-To add a rate limit to your application simply add the `RateLimiter` middlware.
+To add a rate limit to your application simply add the `RateLimiter` middleware.
 The example below will limit the application to 20 requests/sec using the default in-memory store:

 ```go
 e.Use(middleware.RateLimiter(middleware.NewRateLimiterMemoryStore(20)))
 ```

+Note: if the provided rate is a float number, Burst will be treated as the rounded down value of the rate.

 ## Custom Configuration